obrienalaribe/ping-pong-api/README.md

 cd ..
 chmod u+x install.sh
-./install.sh # installs app and nginx ingress controller
+./install.sh # nginx ingress controller
 ```

-## Development
+## Developing the app

 ### Building the Docker Image

 The application is built with CI/CD using a multi-stage Dockerfile. check `.github/workflows` for more details.

-You can use a workflow_dispatch to build and deploy the image with a custom tag you provide.
+You can use a workflow_dispatch to build and deploy the image with a custom tag you provide (i.e v1, v2, etc).
+This will automatically deploy the ping-pong app to your cluster.

+Once build succeeds, you can access the deployed app at `http://<load-balancer-ip>/ping`.

 ## Infrastructure Details